vinaykumarchowdary18/vinaykumarchowdary18/README.md

 ## Software

 **[DevSignal HQ](https://github.com/marketplace/devsignal-hq)** — A GitHub App that scores the failure risk of a CI run before the workflow finishes.<br/>
 <sub>Implements the model from *Wide vs. Deep*.
-Webhook-triggered, JWT-authenticated, scores pushed within seconds.
+Webhook-triggered, JWT-authenticated, scores returned within seconds of a push.
 Flask, deployed on Railway.
 Live on the GitHub Marketplace.</sub>

+**PaperLens** — A service that checks a manuscript for AI-generated text and for overlap with the published literature.<br/>
+<sub>Plagiarism side queries the open scholarly APIs — Semantic Scholar, OpenAlex, CrossRef, CORE — for semantic overlap rather than string matching.
+AI-detection side runs an ensemble and reports per-agent disagreement instead of a single verdict, which is the same calibration argument as my papers: an unqualified score on a borderline document is worse than an honest spread.
+FastAPI, React, OAuth, async task queue.</sub>

 **Veridian** — A multi-model agent that cross-examines its own answer before returning it.<br/>
 <sub>Analyst drafts, two independent Auditors critique in parallel, an Arbiter scores consensus.
 Retrieval-grounded.
 MCP server, layered input validation, full audit trail.
 Kaggle AI Agents Intensive Capstone 2026.</sub>